Who we are

 Manpinder Dhillon

-Based in Winnipeg on Treaty 1 Territory, Manpinder (he/him) became interested in basic income as a dignified solution for poverty reduction, seeing it as a means to break the cycles of poverty while giving individuals with greater autonomy.
+Based in Winnipeg on Treaty 1 territory, Manpinder (he/him) became interested in basic income as a dignified solution for poverty reduction, seeing it as a means to break the cycles of poverty while giving individuals with greater autonomy.
 His interest in basic income became in high school while conducting his senior thesis project on poverty reduction with a focus on basic income.

 Manpinder is an undergraduate student at the University of Winnipeg and a Group Administrator for a real estate group in Winnipeg supporting day-to-day operations.